wp-plugins/wp-multisite-feed/readme.txt

 == Installation ==
 = Requirements =
  * PHP 5.3 (important, use namespaces)
- * WordPress version 3.3 and later (tested at 3.6 nightly build)
+ * WordPress version 3.3 and later (see tested up to)

 = Installation =
  1. Upload the plugin directory to the `/wp-content/plugins/` directory or use the installer via backend of WordPress